 What is the work of the Wedgwood Community Council and what do the WCC volunteers do?

 The WCC formed in 1986 after a lapse of more than fifteen years since there had been an active community club.
 The WCC is a volunteer group which was set up with the help of Seattle’s Department of Neighborhoods.
-In the council’s twenty-five-year history since 1986, the WCC has been actively involved in issues from crime to traffic to improvement projects such as The Gathering Place, completed in 2011, at the Hunter Tree Farm property.
+Since 1986, the WCC has been actively involved in issues from crime to traffic to improvement projects such as The Gathering Place, completed in 2011, at the Hunter Tree Farm property.

-The WCC seeks to develop relationships with city departments so that WCC can learn how to obtain city services and can inform city departments to gain an understanding of Wedgwood’s needs.
+The WCC seeks to develop relationships with City of Seattle departments so that WCC can learn how to obtain city services and can inform city departments for an understanding of Wedgwood’s needs.
 Since developing a Vision Plan in 2010, WCC volunteers, including the officers who are called trustees, have had many meetings with city officials in departments such as Parks, Transportation (SDOT), Emergency Management, Planning & Development (DPD), and the Office of Economic Development (OED).
 In the past two years several city council members and the mayor himself have been on walking tours of Wedgwood’s commercial district and have discussed the future of development in the neighborhood.

-The WCC officers are called trustees and are pictured here at the June 2012 planning meeting, with WCC president Per Johnson (red jacket) leading discussion.
+The WCC officers are called trustees and have monthly planning meetings.
 Sometimes guests from local businesses or other organizations come to the meetings to coordinate on activities and concerns.
-One business representative, pictured here in shirt & tie, came to the June meeting to learn more about the work of the Wedgwood Community Council.